HTML and WebGL Integration

 Accessibility.
 Screen readers can navigate CSS2D elements.
 ARIA attributes work.
 Focus management is possible.

 Performance note: CSS2DRenderer updates every element every frame.
-At 200+ elements, the DOM update cost becomes significant.
+At 200+ elements, the DOM update cost climbs sharply.
 Hide off-screen elements (check projected position against viewport bounds), use intersection observer patterns, or limit visible labels to the nearest N objects.

 CSS3DRenderer: Panels in 3D Space

 CSS3DRenderer places HTML elements into the 3D scene as if they were 3D objects.
-Elements have perspective, rotate with the scene, and respect 3D transforms.
+Elements have perspective, rotate with the scene, and honour the camera's 3D positioning.
 Useful for in-scene panels, floating screens, and information displays that feel like part of the 3D world.

 When to use CSS3DRenderer